On this page:

 Urgent referrals for the First Fit Clinic

-For urgent referrals for suspected first fits please use the First Fit Referral Form.
+For secondary care, urgent referrals for suspected first fits to use the First Fit Referral Form.

 Referral forms can be sent directly to the neurology department by fax or email:

 Please make sure that the patient details, clinical history and contact information are correct and that the forms are as complete as possible.
 As you will appreciate it is important that we see the patient as quickly as possible.